ashgreen23/VeloCD/README.md

 **Result Output**

 Once all questions have been answered, the program will begin running the RNA velocity and prediction analysis.
 A "Results" folder will then be generated in the same directory as the input files with output .csv "Files" and fate maps separated.
 The suffix of the file set will be used to separate the results of each dataset.

 ## Pre-processing Pipeline

 This algorithm can be used to analyse any dataset given the data is in the form of 3-4 CSV-format files of the same general form as the examples given.
 The expression files should consist of sample columns and gene rows, with the first column "ID" containing the gene ID's.
 These should be in the same order between expression files.
 Spliced and unspliced transcript expression should be pre-normalised and log₂ (+1) transformed.
+Examples are given in /ExampleFiles.
+Code for these preprocessing steps are given in /Preprocessing.

 The metadata files should consist of two columns, the first "Sample" has sample names matching the order of the columns in the expression set.
 The second column "Group" is the metadata feature you would like to predict.